UN-OCHA/hrinfo-site/sites/all/modules/contrib/restful/README.md

 }
 ```

-Each field you've defined in `publicFieldsInfo` will output an object similar
+Each field you've defined in `publicFields` will output an object similar
 to the one listed above.